Reeler: Heterozygous reeler mouse

 Heterozygous reeler mice, also known as HRM, while lacking the apparent phenotype seen in the homozygous reeler, also show some brain abnormalities due to the reelin deficit.

 Heterozygous (rl/+) mice express reelin at 50% of wild-type levels and have grossly normal brains but exhibit a progressive loss during aging of a neuronal target of reelin action, Purkinje cells.

 The mice have reduced density of parvalbumin-containing interneurons in circumscribed regions of striatum, according to one study.

 Studies reveal a 16% deficit in the number of Purkinje cells in 3-month-old (+/rl) and a 24% one in 16-month-old animals: surprisingly this deficit is only present in the (+/rl) males, while the females are spared.

 History of research

 First mention of reeler mouse mutation dates back to 1951.
 In the later years, histopathological studies revealed that the reeler cerebellum is dramatically decreased in size and the normal laminar organization found in several brain regions is disrupted (Hamburgh, 1960).
 In 1995, the RELN gene and reelin protein were discovered at chromosome 7q22 by Tom Curran and colleagues.

+Identification of the RELN

+In 1995, the gene responsible for the reeler phenotype was identified as the RELN gene, which encodes reelin, a large secreted extracellular matrix glycoprotein primarily produced by Cajal–Retzius cells during brain development.
+This discovery demonstrated that the neurological abnormalities observed in reeler mice result from a defect in neuronal migration and cortical layer formation.

+Reelin was shown to play a crucial role in regulating the positioning of neurons by controlling their migration along radial glial fibers.
+In the absence of functional reelin, neurons fail to reach their proper destinations, leading to an inversion or disorganization of cortical layers, as well as abnormal cerebellar architecture.

+This finding provided major insights into the molecular mechanisms underlying brain development and established the reeler mouse as a key model for studying neurodevelopmental disorders.

+Clinical relevance

+Alterations in reelin expression and signaling have been associated with several neurodevelopmental and psychiatric disorders.
+Reduced levels of reelin have been reported in conditions such as schizophrenia and autism spectrum disorders.

+These alterations may contribute to abnormal neuronal migration and impaired synaptic plasticity, leading to deficits in brain connectivity and function.
+The reeler mouse is therefore widely used as an experimental model to study the molecular and cellular mechanisms underlying these disorders.